chedabob/longbow/README.md

 `--help` will fill you in on what you need to do for an action.

+## Taking Screenshots

+So you've created all your targets and finished the first version of the app - now you need the screen shots to submit it to the App Store.

+First you'll need to write a single UIAutomation script to take the screenshots.
+You can see [Apple's Documentation](https://developer.apple.com/library/ios/documentation/DeveloperTools/Reference/UIAutomationRef/_index.html) for more information on writing the script.
+The part we're primarily concerned with is the captureLocalizedScreenshot() method provided by Longbow.
+This method will take the screenshot with a consistent naming scheme and place it in a folder for each target.

+`captureLocalizedScreenshot("homeScreen");` will create ~/Desktop/screenshots/TargetName/en-US/iOS-4-in\_\_\_portrait\_\_\_homeScreen.png

+Once you've created your automation script, you can run it by calling `longbow aim`.
+This command will generate a variation of your UIAutomation script for each target, then handle running it for each target.
+Grab a drink, depending on your script and your number of targets, this may take a while.

 ## The Future

 * Unit Tests
 * App Store deployment of Targets
+* `sight-in` method for testing/validating a UIAutomation script

 ## Contributing